DaoCloud/DaoCloud-docs/docs/zh/docs/kpanda/best-practice/dce4-5-migration.md

         apiVersion: v1
         kind: ConfigMap
         metadata:
-          # any name can be used; Velero uses the labels (below)
-          # to identify it rather than the name
-          name: velero-plugin-for-migration
+          name: velero-plugin-for-migration # (1)!
-          # must be in the velero namespace
-          namespace: velero
+          namespace: velero # (2)!
-          # the below labels should be used verbatim in your
-          # ConfigMap.
-          labels:
+          labels: # (3)!
-            # this value-less label identifies the ConfigMap as
-            # config for a plugin (i.e. the built-in restore item action plugin)
-            velero.io/plugin-config: "velero-plugin-for-migration"
+            velero.io/plugin-config: "velero-plugin-for-migration" # (4)!
-            # this label identifies the name and kind of plugin
-            # that this ConfigMap is for.
-            velero.io/velero-plugin-for-migration: RestoreItemAction
+            velero.io/velero-plugin-for-migration: RestoreItemAction # (5)!
         data:
           velero-plugin-for-migration: '{"resourcesSelector":{"includedNamespaces":["kube-system"],"excludedNamespaces":["default"],"includedResources":["pods","deployments","ingress"],"excludedResources":["secrets"],"skipRestoreKinds":["endpointslice"],"labelSelector":"app:dao-2048"},"resourcesConverter":[{"ingress":{"enabled":true,"apiVersion":"extensions/v1beat1"}}],"resourcesOperation":[{"kinds":["pod"],"domain":"labels","operation":{"add":{"key1":"values","key2":""},"remove":{"key3":"values","key4":""},"replace":{"key5":["source","dest"],"key6":["","dest"],"key7":["source",""]}}},{"kinds":["deployment","daemonset"],"domain":"annotations","scope":"resourceSpec","operation":{"add":{"key1":"values","key2":""},"remove":{"key3":"values","key4":""},"replace":{"key5":["source","dest"],"key6":["","dest"],"key7":["source",""]}}}]}'
         ```

+        1. any name can be used; Velero uses the labels (below) to identify it rather than the name
+        2. must be in the velero namespace
+        3. the below labels should be used verbatim in your ConfigMap
+        4. this value-less label identifies the ConfigMap as config for a plugin (i.e. the built-in restore item action plugin)
+        5. this label identifies the name and kind of plugin that this ConfigMap is for.

     !!! note